-- the fixing of minimum resale prices; - certain types of restriction on the customers to whom, or the territory into which, a buyer can sell the contract goods; - restrictions on members of a selective distribution system supplying each other or end-users; and restrictions on component suppliers selling components as spare parts to the buyer's finished product.
+- the fixing of minimum resale prices; - certain types of restriction on the customers to whom, or the territory into which, a buyer can sell the contract goods; - restrictions on members of a selective distribution system supplying each other or end-users; and - restrictions on component suppliers selling components as spare parts to the buyer's finished product.

-Second, does the agreement have an 'appreciable' effect on competition within the UK?
-Where an agreement contains a hard-core restraint, it is likely that it will be deemed to have an appreciable effect on competition within the UK.
-Where an agreement does not contain a hard-core restraint, however, the OFT will have regard to the European Commission's De Minimis Notice in determining whether the agreement has an appreciable effect on competition in the UK.
-If the criteria of the De Minimis Notice are met (see question 8), then the OFT will likely consider that the vertical restraint falls outside the chapter I prohibition as it does not appreciably restrict competition.
+Second, does the agreement have an 'appreciable' effect on competition within the United Kingdom?
+Where an agreement contains a hard-core restraint, it is likely that it will be deemed to have an appreciable effect on competition within the United Kingdom.
+Where an agreement does not contain a hard-core restraint, however, the OFT will have regard to the European Commission's De Minimis Notice in determining whether the agreement has an appreciable effect on competition in the United Kingdom.
+If the criteria of the De Minimis Notice are met (see question 8), then the OFT is likely to consider that the vertical restraint falls outside the chapter I prohibition as it does not appreciably restrict competition.

-Third, does the agreement fall within the Vertical Block Exemption (see question 15) (or another applicable block exemption) which, by virtue of section 10 of the CA, creates a safe harbour from the chapter I prohibition?
-If the agreement falls within the scope of the Vertical Block Exemption, it will benefit from a 'safe harbour'.
+Third, does the agreement fall within the Vertical Block Exemption (see question 18) (or another applicable block exemption) which, by virtue of section 10 of the CA, creates a safe harbour from the chapter I prohibition?
+If the agreement falls within the scope of the Vertical Block Exemption, it will benefit from a safe harbour.
 This safe harbour will be binding on the OFT and on any UK court that is asked to determine the legality of the vertical restraint.

-Finally, where the vertical agreement does have an appreciable effect on competition within the UK and does not fall within the terms of the De Minimis Notice or the Vertical Block Exemption (or any other applicable safe harbour), it is necessary to conduct an 'individual assessment' of the agreement in order to determine whether the conditions for an exemption under section 9 are satisfied.
+Finally, where the vertical agreement does have an appreciable effect on competition within the United Kingdom and does not fall within the terms of the De Minimis Notice or the Vertical Block Exemption (or any other applicable safe harbour), it is necessary to conduct an 'individual assessment' of the agreement in order to determine whether the conditions for an exemption under section 9 of the CA are satisfied.

-The UK Vertical Guidelines set out a number factors that will be taken into account in assessing first, whether a vertical agreement falls within the chapter I prohibition and, second, whether an agreement satisfies the requirements for exemption under section 9.
-This latter question is determined by reference to the following factors:
+The UK Vertical Guidelines set out a number factors that will be taken into account in assessing, first, whether a vertical agreement falls within the chapter I prohibition and, second, whether an agreement satisfies the requirements for exemption under section 9.
+This latter question is determined by reference to the following factors: • whether the agreement will lead to efficiencies;

-- whether the agreement will lead to efficiencies; - whether the benefits accruing as a result of the agreement accrue to consumers, rather than to the parties themselves; - whether the restrictions being imposed are necessary to achieve the efficiency in question; and finally, - whether the restriction affords the parties the possibility of eliminating competition in respect of a substantial part of the products in question (ie, the same as article 101(3) TFEU (see EU chapter)). - To what extent does the authority consider market shares, market structures and other economic factors when assessing the legality of individual restraints?
-Does it consider the market positions and conduct of other suppliers and buyers in its analysis?
-Does it analyse whether certain types of agreement or restriction are widely used in the market?
+- whether the efficiencies accruing as a result of the agreement - accrue to consumers, rather than to the parties themselves;whether the restrictions being imposed are necessary to achieve - the efficiency in question; and whether the restriction affords the parties the possibility of eliminating competition in respect of a substantial part of the products in question (ie, the same as article 101(3) TFEU (see - 16 To what extent are supplier market shares relevant when assessing the legality of individual restraints?
+Are the market positions and conduct of other suppliers relevant?
+Is it relevant whether certain types of restriction are widely used by suppliers in the market?